-Reflecting AEA's essential practice of

-"recogniz[ing] the dynamics of power" - that "cultural groupings are ascribed differential status and power" - EECB calls upon individuals to understand how race and ethnicity operate with respect to equity and how race and ethnicity intersect with other socially defined characteristics, such as sexuality, class, nationality, and age (Jung, 2010).
+Reflecting AEA's essential practice of "recogniz[ing] the dynamics of power" - that "cultural groupings are ascribed differential status and power" - EECB calls upon individuals to understand how race and ethnicity operate with respect to equity and how race and ethnicity intersect with other socially defined characteristics, such as sexuality, class, nationality, and age (Jung, 2010).
 This is no small task, nor is this awareness static and finite.
 Interviewees were clear that this elemental understanding is integral to progress.
 They were also clear that the burden of expanding organizational understanding rests not with people of color or employees from traditionally marginalized communities.
 This is not about exposing individual experiences; it is about developing shared recognition of structural barriers and the dynamics of power and privilege.

-Fortunately, existing resources such as the Annie E. Casey Foundation's "Race Matters" toolkit, 5 "Structural Racism and Community Building" (Lawrence, Sutton, Kubisch, Susi, & Fulbright-Anderson, 2010), and "Racial Equity Tools" (Leiderman, Potapchuk, & Butler.) are available to assist philanthropic organizations with internal dialogues that examine the historical barriers and privileges that perpetuate disproportionality and disparity.
+Fortunately, existing resources such as the Annie E. Casey Foundation's "Race Matters" toolkit,10 "Structural Racism and Community Building" (Lawrence et al., 2010), and Equity in the Center's "Racial Equity Tools"11 are available to assist philanthropic organizations with internal dialogues that examine the historical barriers and privileges that perpetuate disproportionality and disparity.
 This awareness weighs heavily on what is valued in evaluations, the methods used, and the questions asked.
-Therefore, philanthropic organizations must determine a course for promoting and sustaining individual competency in understanding these barriers and disparities (Leiderman, 2005; Chelimsky, 2012; Hall, Ahn, & Greene, 2012).
+Therefore, philanthropic organizations must determine a course for promoting and sustaining individual competency in understanding these barriers and disparities (Leiderman, 2005; Chelimsky, 2012; Hall et al., 2012).